pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 * Added Switch Status to status.php for platforms with a switch `#8525 <https://redmine.pfsense.org/issues/8525>`__
 * Fixed an issue switching between Port VLAN and 802.1q VLAN mode on integrated switches `#8422 <https://redmine.pfsense.org/issues/8422>`__
 * Fixed an HTTP_REFERER issue when changing the LAN IP address in the Setup Wizard `#8524 <https://redmine.pfsense.org/issues/8524>`__
+* Fixed an HTTP_REFERER issue when changing an interface IP address while accessing the GUI from the same interface `#8822 <https://redmine.pfsense.org/issues/8822>`__
 * Fixed handling of the FreeBSD 11.2-BETA dhclient MTU value `#8507 <https://redmine.pfsense.org/issues/8507>`__
 * Added PPPoE multi-link over single link to allow users with a supported provider to have a larger MTU `#8737 <https://redmine.pfsense.org/issues/8737>`__
 * Fixed a PPPoE MTU issue with ORANGE FR `#8595 <https://redmine.pfsense.org/issues/8595>`__